Graciekan21/easybible/README.md

 ### Co-e Used

-- I used [this You Tube tutorial](https://www.youtube.com/watch?v=XH5OW46yO8I) to learn how to create a modal for the how to play s-ction.

-- As the API I used for the questions declared the correct answer and then had an array of incorrect answers, I had to find a way to shuffle the answers together so that the correct answer wouldn't always appear on the same button.
-Research led me to the Fisher-Yates Shuffle.
-Other methods of shuffling can favour some items in the array more than others, however the Fisher Yates Shuffle allows for a more even spread of probability of the answer being placed on each button.
-I used the following [YouTube tutorial](https://www.youtube.com/watch?v=eATLMjs7y4s&list=PL5egNEXQTWmFHAoWFVRLNAvD-9zzyWVxA&index=3) to further adapt the shuffle I had researched on W3Schools to work with the data I had.
+- By using [W3 schools](https://cdn.jsdelivr.net/npm/bootstrap@5.3.2/dist/css/bootstrap.min.css)   Bootstrap, is a great tool to work with.
+I really want to

+- By using [sweet alert](https://sweetalert.js.org/guides/) which i used to achieve the pop up at the end of the quiz.

+- [YouTube tutorial]() to further adapt the shuffle I had researched on W3Schools to work with the data I had.

 As the JavaScript modules of the Code Institute Diploma did not cover local storage, I had to do a bit of research into this topic myself in order to set up the high scores section of m- site.